Skip to main content

 Nicholas DiEugenio

-Nicholas DiEugenio (Associate Professor and Head of Strings), violinist, continues to be in-demand as a soloist, chamber musician, and ensemble leader, creating powerful shared experiences in music ranging from early baroque to contemporary commissions.
+Nicholas DiEugenio (Associate Professor and Head of Strings), violinist, had a marquee year as a soloist, chamber musician, and ensemble leader, creating powerful shared experiences in music ranging from early baroque to contemporary commissions.

 www.nicholasdieugenio.com